 - Morality Pet: He seems to be the only character Commodus shows genuine affection towards.

 The main announcer of the Coliseum.

-- Large Ham: As the Coliseum's announcer and the silly looking red haired wig, he has to be grandiose when introducing spectacular battle recreations.
+- Large-Ham Announcer: As the Coliseum's announcer and the silly looking red haired wig, he has to be grandiose when introducing spectacular battle recreations.

 Played by: Tommy Flanagan

 - Good Scars, Evil Scars: He gets some scars between Maximus' expulsion and the games, due to Flanagan's real-life Glasgow Grin.

 - Non-Action Guy: During the Germanic wars, all he did was serving Maximus in his tent.
 He mostly serves Maximus as a harbinger or butler.

 - Sacrificial Lion: He gets executed during Maximus' escape attempt.

 - Corrupt Politician: He aids a tyrant and madman to consolidate his power in detriment of the Roman Senate.